heshamyosry/zerotier-corosync-pacemaker/README.md

 # zerotier-corosync-pacemaker
 Implement Floating IP using Zerotier private controller network to be used in a High Availability Setup with Corosync, Pacemaker

+>Make sure that python is in your PATH which python should output the path to python binary

 Create Floating IP Reassignment Resource Agent: